Violent coughing fits, or paroxysmal coughing, is usually caused by bacteria, although there are other causes.

 - Use an essential oil diffuser to help open your airways.
 Certain oils can be more potent than others, so be careful if you try this for relief.
 If this worsens your coughing, avoid using them.

 - Try relaxation techniques, such as yoga or meditation, to gain control of your breathing, strengthen your immune system, and prevent acid reflux.

-See your doctor as soon as possible if paroxysmal coughing fits last longer than a week and become increasingly frequent or violent.
+See a doctor as soon as possible if paroxysmal coughing fits last longer than a week and becomes increasingly frequent or violent.